euan-smith/t-matrix/README.md

 <a name="rand"></a>

 ## Matrix.rand(rows, [cols]) ⇒ [<code>Matrix</code>](#Matrix)
-creates a new matrix filled with random values [0|1)
+creates a new matrix filled with random values between 0 inclusive and 1 exclusive

 **Category**: creation